 4. Wireframes help avoid mistakes, early.

 Some things aren't clear until they're laid out on a page - a vital missing call to action, a structure that doesn't communicate the content clearly or a phone number that needs more prominence.
-Exploring different layouts through wireframes can help us spot those simple mistakes early in the process, making them easy to address.
+Exploring different layouts through wireframes can help us craft the perfect homepage, and spot those simple mistakes early in the process, making them easy to address.